Editor’s note: This story was previously published in June 2018. It has since been updated and republished.

 Of course, I don’t mean to suggest that Mexican consumption will outpace us.
 But as Mexico’s economy improves, it bodes well for WMMVY stock as it soaks up the surging demand.
 In contrast, the U.S. market has deeply matured.
 It’s not about growth opportunities, it is about making sure you don’t bleed customers.

 Put another way, WMT is a Baby-boomer stock.
 WMMVY is much more appropriate for the emerging generation.

-It doesn’t look like it now due to the conservative administration, but sooner or later, the U.S. will reexamine its marijuana policy.
+Sooner or later, the U.S. will further reexamine its marijuana policy.
 When it does, I’m sure it will come to the same rational conclusion that so many others have reached: marijuana doesn’t merit a Schedule I classification.

-Despite tremendous legislative victories in 2016, marijuana is only legal in the states that voted for green initiatives.
+Despite tremendous legislative victories, marijuana is only legal in the states that voted for green initiatives.
 But the Schedule I classification means that the federal government could theoretically put a stop to this budding industry.
 Such overhangs have dissuaded traditional financial institutions from lending to cannabis-related companies.